leeping-ng/Autoscaling-CV-Inference/README.md

 ## Overview

-This repository was created to consolidate the code used and results collected from experimenting with **autoscaling Computer Vision (CV) inference instances** in the cloud.
+This repository consolidates the code used and results collected from experimenting with **autoscaling Computer Vision (CV) inference instances** in the cloud.
 Before we proceed further, a couple of terms will be explained in the following paragraphs.

 What is a **CV inference instance**?
 Here, I define it as a **single** virtual machine (VM) or serverless application, running a CV AI model such as YOLO for object detection.
 For example, an instance receives an image of this cute Shiba Inu, and the CV model correctly infers that it is a "Dog", returning the predicted image with a superimposed bounding box and label.